 4. Angel Investors

-High as the ‘heavens,’ angel investors are affluent persons who provide funding to small businesses in return for equity.
+High as the ‘heavens,’ angel investors are affluent persons who provide funding to small businesses in return for share equity.
 They tend to invest at the onset of firms’ operations and can also offer advice and connections with other investors through their influence in place of capital.
-But by doing so, there is a possibility you may lose your stake in the company, from which you are used to having complete control over it.
+But by doing so, there is a possibility you may lose your stake in the company from which you are used to having complete control over it.
 Hence, such an unfortunate scenario is likely to happen where the investor has some authority over the running of that enterprise.

 5. Venture Capital (VC)